-Ursula von Rydingsvard: States of Becoming
+Ursula von Rydingsvard: states of becoming

-October 9, 2025–January 4, 2026, Changing Art Gallery
+November 28, 2025–May 10, 2026, Changing Art Gallery

 Over the course of five decades, internationally renowned artist Ursula von Rydingsvard (American, b.
 Germany, 1942) has created monumental, even imposing sculptures that have an undercurrent of vulnerability.